luckyrathore07/Zenqua/README.md

+steps for setup
+1. clone the code in folder
+2. open the terminal
+3. run -> npm install
+4. run -> npm run dev
+5. click on

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.